KopiasCsaba/ccp_audio_system_manual/for_technicians/setup.md

 # At the console

 * Follow the "[Turning on the audio system](../labels/turningon.pdf)" guide posted on the mixer door.
+* Turn on the "Sockets, Screens, Projector" switch.

 ## Loading the scene